 Gas piping must be installed in accordance with national and local codes.
-Refer to current edition of NFGC in the USA.
+Refer to NFGC in the U.S.A.
 Refer to current edition of NSCNGPIC in Canada.

 Installations must be made in accordance with all authorities having jurisdiction.
 If possible, the gas supply line should be a separate line running directly from meter to furnace.